-From Play to Pray: Exploring the forgotten side of Asakusa, Tokyo, which was once filled with Geisha, courtesans, writers, artists, and actors.
+From Play to Pray: Exploring the forgotten side of Asakusa in Tokyo, Japan, which was once filled with Geisha, courtesans, writers, artists, and actors.

 Pearl Harbor Attack had awakened a sleeping giant.
 The tide had turned against the Axis forces.
 Dresden and Hamburg firebombing sent alarm bells ringing.
 In spite of the looming fear of losing the war, Japanese were looking for ways to rejoice.
 And there couldn’t be a better time than Sakura (Cherry blossom).
 During the day, Asakusa residents would steal some time from their war duties to watch Sakura bloom, shop at Nakamise Street, relish the freshly baked Ningyouyaki and pray for their protection at Sensō-ji shrine.
 In the evening, Kabuki theater and Geisha shows would be their escape.

 This was routine in Entertainment District of Asakusa until the fateful night of 9th March 1945.
 Operation Meetinghouse took place on the nights of March 9 and 10, 1945, where US bombers dropped 1,665 tons of bombs on the wooden city of Tokyo.
 Firebombing burst the city into flames.
 Wood and paper constructions fueled the blazing fire.
 A Strong breeze whipped the individual blazes into a firestorm.